telerik/document-processing-docs/libraries/radpdfprocessing/model/imagesource.md

 ## Methods

 The ImageSource class exposes two methods, which could help you get the data from the ImageSource object.

+> These methods are not available in PdfProcessing for Xamarin.

 * __BitmapSource GetBitmapSource()__: Gets the BitmapSource of the image.
 * __EncodedImageData GetEncodedImageData()__: Returns the encoded image data.
 This method can be used if you need to directly export the images from the PDF document.